 You also must receive information about when the money will be available, instructions on your right to cancel transfers, what to do in case of an error, and how to submit a complaint.

-The right to cancel
+The right to cancel a money transfer

-The right to have errors resolved
+The right to resolve mistakes

 Other protections may be available to you, depending on how you send the money and the laws in your state.